Greece Moments Greece Moments

 Mani salad with oranges and Syglino meat

-Matapan, Alika Fine dining restaurant and wine bar in a romantic atmosphere with stunning views.
+Matapan, Alika Fine dining restaurant and wine bar with a romantic atmosphere and stunning views.
 Tasty Mediterranean dishes and crispy wood-fired pizza.
-Open only in the evening.
+Open evenings only.

-Yioryitsa’s Backyard, Kardamili Hidden kafenion in an alley of Kardamili.
+Yioryitsa’s Backyard, Kardamili Hidden kafenion tucked away in an alley of Kardamili.
 Homemade daily specials and traditional Greek cuisine.
 Cozy courtyard where cultural events sometimes take place.

 karte griechenland google maps sehenswuerdigkeiten